Kaufman-Lab-Columbia/ClustSim/README.md

 plot_clusters(X,labels)
 ```

-Noise can be added to the simulated data by setting the number of noise points.
-The background noise can be uniform or have a gradient to mimic noise commonly associated with single molecule localization microscopy.
+Noise can be added to the simulated data by setting the number of noise points to be added.
+The background noise is uniform by default can be set to have a gradient to mimic noise commonly associated with single molecule localization microscopy by setting gradient = 'True'.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 100, noise = 3000,
-	gradient = 'False', space = 5000, cluster_shape = 'ellipse', aspect_ratio = 3, fix_AR = False)
+	space = [0,5000])

 plot_clusters(X,labels)

 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 100, noise = 3000,
-	gradient = 'True', space = 5000, cluster_shape = 'ellipse', aspect_ratio = 3, fix_AR = False)
+	gradient = 'True', space = [0,5000])

 plot_clusters(X,labels)
 ```